-PSHE is led by teaching and Health Centre staff and is taught in groups of about 20 students.
-Students participate in one lesson a fortnight and look at three major topics across the course of each year; Health and Wellbeing, Relationships and Sex Education and Living in the Wider World (which includes planning for the future and Careers Education).
-Our aim in all areas of PSHE is to help our young people to fulfil their potential, navigate their time at school in ways that are happy and healthy and flourish as adults.
-We hope to help our maturing students to make considered choices so that they can respond to the opportunities of today's society while managing the risks.
+PSHE is led by by the Head of Wellbeing, teaching and Health Centre staff and is taught in teaching groups as part of the timetabled curriculum.
+Students participate in one lesson a week during Lower Senior and one lesson a fortnight in Upper Senior.
+During this time they explore three major topics across the course of each year; Health and Wellbeing, Relationships and Sex Education and Living in the Wider World (which includes Financial Education, planning for the future and Careers Education).
+Our aim in all areas of PSHE is to help our young people to fulfil their potential, navigate their time at school in ways that are happy and healthy and ultimately to flourish as adults.
+We aim to help our maturing students to make considered and informed choices so that they can respond to the opportunities of today's society while managing the risks.
 PSHE education is a subject through which students develop the knowledge, skills and attributes they need to keep themselves healthy, safe and prepared for life and work.
-As part of this they will learn about their own personal values and the impact that their decisions might have on their health, their wellbeing, their society and the wider world.
-Some of the topics explored include mental health.
+As part of this they will learn about their own personal values and the impact that their decisions might have on their health, their wellbeing, society and the wider world.